 2. The Annual Phonathon presentation

 iii.
-Shall determine the recipients of the TTUSHC Student Endowed Scholarship, excluding the dean's awards.
+Shall determine the recipients of the TTUHSC Student Endowed Scholarship, excluding the dean's awards.

 iv.
 Shall plan and organize the event to award the Double T Scholarship.